How to Unblock a Shower Drain Without Chemicals

 Step 2.
 Prepare the Drain

-You can pour one cup of baking powder down your drain followed by a Cup of white vinegar.
-Make sure to cover the drain immediately with a cloth or a rag to ensure the reaction doesn’t explode over the top!
+Place one teaspoon of baking soda into the drainage, followed by a cups of vinegar.
+It is best to protect your drain immediately with a cloth or a rag to ensure the reaction doesn’t go beyond control!

 Step 4: Wait

-You should wait for around 30 minutes while the mixture works its magic.
-It should sound like there is a fizz and bubbling.
-This means it’s working!
+You should wait for around 30 minutes as the mix does its work.
+There should be some sound and bubbling – this means it’s working!

-Remove the cover with care and flush it out with hot water.
-This should help clear all debris remaining and help make sure that the water flows smoother.
+Remove the cover with care and flush it with boiling water.
+This should help clear any debris that remains and get your water flowing smoother.

 Method 2: Wire Hanger

-Straighten out the wire hanger as far as possible, leaving the other end of the hanger in its original shape.
+Straighten the wire hanger as far as possible, while keeping one end in its original shape.

-Make a small hook at the end of the wire you straightened out.
+Create a small hook on the top of the wire that you just straightened.

-Place the hook in the drain and search for hair and debris.
-Remove anything that pops up.
+Put the hook in the drain and look looking for hair and debris.
+Get rid of anything that comes up.

-If you have access to a wet/dry vacuum, this method might be for you.
+If you have access to dry or wet vacuums, this method might be for you.

 Step 1: Set the Vacuum

-The vacuum should be set to "liquids" and "wet" mode.
+Set the vacuum to "liquids" or "wet" mode.

 Step 3: Connect Hose to Drain